Car Insurance for International Drivers: Foreign License Coverage in the US

 Driving in the US as an international visitor or expat comes with a unique set of insurance challenges that most foreign nationals aren't prepared for.
 Whether you're here for a vacation, studying abroad, or relocating for work, understanding how US car insurance works for foreign license holders can save you from legal trouble — and significant out-of-pocket costs.

-In this guide, we break down which insurers will cover you, what documents you need, how rates are calculated without a US driving history, and exactly how to transition from a foreign license to a US one.
+In this guide, we break down which insurers will cover you, what documents you need (including whether you need an SSN), how rates are calculated without a US driving history, and exactly how to transition from a foreign license to a US one.
 Armed with this information, you'll be able to make smarter, cost-effective decisions from the moment you get behind the wheel.

 Key Pinch Points